Grammar and multilingual practices through the lens of everyday interaction in two endangered languages in the East Tukano family

 This corpus offers ample documentation of natural occurrences of all these grammatical features, none of which have ever been examined from the interactional perspective proposed in the documentation project.
 Initial priorities for grammatical analysis include investigation of the use of evidentials and other epistemic resources, noun class morphology, and quotative constructions in conversational contexts.

-The deposit also offers a wealth of information related to actual communicative practices in a highly complex and increasingly endangered small-scale multilingual context.
+The collection also offers a wealth of information related to actual communicative practices in a highly complex and increasingly endangered small-scale multilingual context.
 Complementing information on the grammatical structures of the two languages, this corpus also provides the means for empirical examination of not only how and when people employ diverse elements of their language repertoires, but more crucially, what such use of multilinguistic resources accomplishes for participants in interaction.

-This deposit is unique in being the first documentary corpus to focus on everyday interaction among speakers of Kotiria and Wa’ikhana and embracing language use in its broader multilingual environment.
-The recordings of sociolinguistic interviews form a unique sub-collection within the deposit.
+This collection is unique in being the first documentary corpus to focus on everyday interaction among speakers of Kotiria and Wa’ikhana and embracing language use in its broader multilingual environment.
+The recordings of sociolinguistic interviews form a unique sub-collection within the collection.
 They provide both extensive linguistic data and insights into speakers’ own experiences and perspectives on language identity, acquisition, and use, thus contributing to our understanding of past and current dynamics of multilingualism in the Upper Rio Negro region, patterns of contact, and processes of language shift.

 The collection complements previous documentation on Kotiria and Wa’ikhana conducted between 2000 and 2010 (cf. ELDP MDP-0155), which is primarily monologic, (e.g. narratives, procedural texts, public addresses, elicitation) and focused on profiling the individual languages and cultures of the two ethnic groups.